Sota1221/friendly-reader/README.md

 ## How to use
 Write or paste the text you want to read in the Input field.

-You can change the appearance of the text output to Output using the buttons on the navigation bar above.
+You can change the appearance of the text using the buttons on the navigation bar above.
 The items that can be changed are as follows:

 * Text width
 * Text height